AninditaBasu/AninditaBasu/gsod/UI_text_guidelines.rst

 Confirmations
 ~~~~~~~~~~~~~~

 A confirmation message is for asking somebody to confirm whether the immediately preceding command should be proceeded with.
-The user cannot use MatterMost until a confirmation is given or denied.
+The user cannot use Mattermost until a confirmation is given or denied.

 - Use complete sentences.
 - Include a question that has a Yes/No answer.